Program Foundation and Delivery

 - Obtain approval of the Dean of Nursing; and

 - Fulfill all other graduation requirements.

 Dallas Nursing Institute has developed a curriculum to prepare students who are job and career oriented.
 The men and women who make up the student body of Dallas Nursing Institute are interested in an education that will prepare them for nursing-related careers, seeking skills and training which will qualify them for employment opportunities with a reasonable investment in terms of time and money.
-The certificate and associate degree programs offered by Dallas Nursing Institute are composed of courses designed to meet the specific needs of the local healthcare community.
+The certificate, associate, and bachelor degree programs offered by Dallas Nursing Institute are composed of courses designed to meet the specific needs of the local healthcare community.